-Positive Image Center
+Positive Image CenterSM

 This center is a resource for some personal care items that target symptoms outlined in this chapter.
-Ask the Information Desk for directions to the Positive Image Centers on campus, or call 626-218-3842.
+Ask the Information Desk for directions to the Positive Image Centers on campus, call 626-218-3842 or email positiveimagecenter@coh.org.